 As we connect with the sacred nature of the land, we also come into contact with Old Gods.
 When I have run secluded retreats in the forest, participants have made a very strong connection with various Gods and Goddesses.
 Some very old deities of the land, but interestingly, Norse Gods have also turned up.
 They seem to have made a home in our wilderness since our ancestors learned to invoke them.
 The Norse tradition has indeed got mixed into the Ancient British tradition of Shamanism and Healing.
 This also reflects in our use of Runes in healing.

 The Gods and spirits also have a strong bond with the wild plants in our land.
 When understood spiritually, the real power of healing opens up.
 Apart from the physical healing provided by herbs, they also hold strong spiritual powers, which can be further enhanced by honouring the deity that guards them.
-This often done by making offerings in the wild, and a traditional ritual called an illumination, in which candles are lit, lighting up the darkness of the forest.
+This is often done by making offerings in the wild, and a traditional ritual called an illumination, in which candles are lit, lighting up the darkness of the forest.
 (Of course, one should never leave the candles burning unattended.
 Starting a forest fire would not build a good relationship to the spirits that live there!)

 There are several ways to select a plant for its healing powers.
 First, the environment in which it has grown has caused it to develop particular strengths, which may be the very strength you need to get through a similarly difficult environment.
 For example, the pineapple mayweed grows most vigorously in gateways where it is trodden on.
 This can be very strengthening to those who feel constantly trodden on.
 The alfalfa grows a very deep root in order to find the nutrients it needs.
 This can deepen ones root to the earth, to make one more centred, and receive more energy from Mother Earth.

 Another kind of spiritual energy plants can provide is what is called Orlog.
-This is a spiritual energy, more verified than the vital force, and is more linked tour emotional, mental and spiritual development.
+This is a spiritual energy, more rarefied than the vital force, and is more linked to our emotional, mental and spiritual development.
 Often Orlog is translated as Karma, but we do not view it as a system of reward and punishment.
 Rather, it is the development of positive energy and conscience, which gives you the clarity to better manifest your dreams.
 Positive Orlog produced by good and noble actions was called Hamingja.
 This energy can actually be borrowed from plants, to help boost our positive energy, release karma, and thereby heal disease.
 Compare this with the use of Bilva leaves in Hindu rituals to remove karma, or psalm 51 which says “cleanse me with hyssop and I shall be clean”.
 Hyssop is a plant we can use to release shame and guilt.

 One useful tool that brings all these powers together into a workable system is the practice of Runes.
 In the Shamanic Healing Course we teach these through body postures, that also correspond to kinesiology muscle tests, which enables these muscle tests to be used to test the integrity of the runic energies in us, which shows us where spiritual strengths are lacking, where there is still trauma to release, as well as the health of the body.
 For example the Ken rune posture corresponds to the muscle test for the Stomach meridian.
 Weakness here usually shows emotional overwhelm, and often goes back to overwhelming events in puberty.
 The traditional poem for this Rune says: